aboutcoders/job-bundle/Resources/docs/configuration.md

             - my_handler_id         # An array of service ids of additional handlers to register
 ```

-#### Configuring a specific log level for a job
+#### Configuring a custom log level for a job

-You can overwrite the default log level and specific log level for each job.
+You can overwrite the default log level and specify a custom log level for each job.

 ```yaml
 # app/config/config.yml